3M to double production of respirator masks amid coronavirus outbreak

-March 20 (Reuters) - U.S. industrial giant 3M Co said on Friday it is doubling the global production of its N95 respirators masks to over 1.1 billion a year to meet the soaring demand due to the coronavirus outbreak.
+(Reuters) - U.S. industrial giant 3M Co MMMM.N said on Friday it is doubling the global production of its N95 respirators masks to over 1.1 billion a year to meet the soaring demand due to the coronavirus outbreak.

 3M currently makes more than 400 million of such respirator masks a year in the United States and plans here to expand its global capacity by over 30% in the next one year.